 After you receive an offer from us, our International Office will assist you with visas, accommodation and other related issues.

 Total Tuition Fees: Eur 10,800 Yr 1: Eur 10,800 - Yr 2: NIL

 At the end of the course students will be able to:

-• efficiently research and familiarise themselves with specialised terminology of new subject areas for the purpose of translation and interpreting;
+• efficiently research specialised terminology and familiarize themselves with new subject areas for interpreting practice;

-• undertake the independent translation of a range of institutional or technical texts to a professional standard;
+• undertake the independent interpreting of a range of institutional or technical speeches to a professional standard;

 • undertake interpreting assignments of a liaison, consecutive and simultaneous type;